Xing-Ai1003/Revisiting-Adversarial-Robustness-of-GNNs/README.md

-This repository contains the code for our AAAI 2025 contributed paper “
-SFR-GNN: Simple and Fast Robust GNNs against Structural Attacks”.
+This repository contains the code for paper “Revisiting Adversarial Robustness of GNNs against Structural Attacks: a Simple and Fast Approach”.

 ## Basic Environment

 * `python >= 3.9`
 * `pytorch >= 1.13.0`
+* `deeprobust >= 0.2.9`
-*
+* `scipy >= 1.9.3`

 See `requirements.txt` for more information.